 This is the highest energy per unit of surface area or power of a laser which is safe, as measured at the cornea, assuming a worst-case scenario.
 ANSI Z136.1 explains how to calculate MPEs.
 OSHA bases it on the radiation’s wavelength, the pulse duration, the amount of time its beams remains on the retina, and the size of the image that hits the retina.

 OSHA Requires Wearing Protective Eyewear When Using Class 3B and 4 Lasers

 They classify glasses and goggles by its Optical Density (OD).
 That is the base-0 logarithm of the attenuation factor by how much the filter reduces the beam’s power.
-Required eyewear must reduce the OD to a power below the maximum permissible exposure.
+Required eyewear must reduce the OD to power below the maximum permissible exposure.

 For example, glasses with OD 2 reduce the laser beam by a factor of 100 (10 to the 2nd power).

 You must also make certain the lenses and frames of the glasses are physically strong enough to take a direct hit from the laser without breaking.
-Therefore, you must also take into account their damage threshold.
+Therefore, you must also take into account the damage threshold.

 The OD and light wavelengths the glasses protect against are usually pad printed on the frames.